 File Description active Used by the csarun(8) command to record progress and print warning and error messages. active MMDDhhmm is the same as active after csarun detects an error. clastdate Last two times csarun was executed; in MMDDhhmm format. dk2log Diagnostic output created during execution of dodisk (see the cron entry for dodisk in "Setting Up CSA" on page 21). diskcacct Disk accounting records in cacct.h format, created by dodisk.
 Eaddc MMDDhhmm Error/warning messages from the csaaddc(8) command for an accounting run done on MMDD at hhmm .
-Earc1MMDDhhmm Error/warning messages from the csa.archive1(8) command for an accounting run done on MMDD at hhmm .
-Earc2MMDDhhmm Error/warning messages from the csa.archive2(8) command for an accounting run done on MMDD at hhmm .
-Ebld.MMDDhhmm Error/warning messages from the csabuild(8) command for an accounting run done on MMDD at hhmm .
+Earc1 MMDDhhmm Error/warning messages from the csa.archivel(8) command for an accounting run done on MMDD at hhmm .
+Earc2 MMDDhhmm Error/warning messages from the csa.archive2(8) command for an accounting run done on MMDD at hhmm .
+Ebld.
+MMDDhhmm Error/warning messages from the csabuild(8) command for an accounting run done on MMDD at hhmm .
 Ecmd.
 MMDDhhmm Error/warning messages from the csacms(8) command when generating an ASCII report for an accounting run done on MMDD at hhmm .
-Ecms.MMDDhhmm Error/warning messages from the csacms(8) command when generating binary data for an accounting run done on MMDD at hhmm .
+Ecms.
+MMDDhhmm Error/warning messages from the csacms(8) command when generating binary data for an accounting run done on MMDD at hhmm .

-Econ.MMDDhhmm Error/warning messages from the csacon(8) command for an accounting run done on MMDD at hhmm .
-Ecrep.MMDDhhmm Error/warning messages from the csacrep(8) command for an accounting run done on MMDD at hhmm .
-Ecrpt.MMDDhhmm Error/warning messages from the csacrep(8) command for an accounting run done on MMDD at hhmm .
-Edrpt.MMDDhhmm Error/warning messages from the csadrep(8) command for an accounting run done on MMDD at hhmm .
-Erec.MMDDhhmm Error/warning messages from the csarecy(8) command for an accounting run done on MMDD at hhmm .
-Euser.MMDDhhmm Error/warning messages from the csa.user(8) user exit for an accounting run done on MMDD at hhmm .
-Epuser.MMDDhhmm Error/warning messages from the csa.puser(8) user exit for an accounting run done on MMDD at hhmm .
-Ever.tmp1 MMDDhhmm Output file from invalid record offsets from the csaverify(8) command for an accounting run done on MMDD at hhmm .
-Ever.tmp2MMDDhhmm Error/warning messages from the csaverify(8) command for an accounting run done on MMDD at hhmm .
-Ever.MMDDhhmm Error/warning messages from the csaedit(8) and csaverify(8) command (from the Ever.tmp2 file) for an accounting run done on MMDD at hhmm . fd2log Diagnostic output created during execution of csarun (see cron entry for csarun in "Setting Up CSA" on page 21). lock lock1 Used to control serial use of the csarun(8) comand. pd2log Diagnostic output created during execution of csaperiod (see cron entry for csaperiod in "Setting Up CSA" on page 21).
+Error/warning messages from the csacon(8) command

+for an accounting run done on MMDD at hhmm.

+Ecrep.
+MMDDhhmm Error/warning messages from the csacrep(8) command for an accounting run done on MMDD at hhmm.
+Ecrpt.
+MMDDhhmm Error/warning messages from the csacrep(8) command for an accounting run done on MMDD at hhmm.
+Error/warning messages from the csadrep(8) Edrpt.
+MMDDhhmm command for an accounting run done on MMDD at hhmm.
+Erec.
+MMDDhhmm Error/warning messages from the csarecy(8) command for an accounting run done on MMDD at hhmm.
+Euser.
+MMDDhhmm Error/warning messages from the csa.user(8) user exit for an accounting run done on MMDD at hhmm.
+Epuser.
+MMDDhhmm Error/warning messages from the csa.puser(8) user exit for an accounting run done on MMDD at hhmm.
+Output file from invalid record offsets from the Ever.tmp1MMDDhhmm csaverify(8) command for an accounting run done on MMDD at hhmm.